 The average Premera member can save up to $222 a year by using a generic drug instead of a brand-name drug.

-Talk with your doctor about me if you want a less expensive drug
+Talk with your doctor about generic options if you want a less expensive drug

 Your doctor is your best source of information when it comes to your medicine and how to save money on prescription drugs.
 And there's no better time to speak with him or her about a prescription than when your doctor is writing one for you.

 If your prescription is for a brand-name drug, ask your doctor if there is a generic version available that you can use.
-There’s at least one generic available in most drug classes.
-So chances are, you’ll be able to make the switch!
+Your plan may offer preferred and non-preferred generics.
+If so, check for a preferred generic for even greater savings.
+There's at least one generic available in most drug classes.
+So chances are, you'll be able to make the switch.

 What are generic drugs?